A general Banach-Stone type theorem and applications: Basic maps

 \subsection{Algebraic signatures and basic maps}

-In our examples and consequences we will consider different algebraic structures on spaces of continuous functions.
+In the \hyperref[sectionconsequences]{next section} we will consider different algebraic structures on spaces of continuous functions.
 To this end, recall (see \cite{MR1221741}) that an \emph{algebraic signature} is a collection $\eta$ of pairs $(*,n)$, where $*$ is a (function) symbol and $n$ is a non-negative integer, called the \emph{arity} of $*$.
-A \emph{model} of $\eta$ consists of a set $H$ and a map associating to each $(*,n)\in\eta$ a function $*:H^n\to H$, $(c_1,\ldots,c_n)\mapsto c_1*\cdots*c_n$.
+A \emph{model} of $\eta$ consists of a set $H$ and a map associating to each $(*,n)\in\eta$ a function $*\colon H^n\to H$, $(c_1,\ldots,c_n)\mapsto c_1*\cdots*c_n$.
 (We use the convention that $H^0$ is a singleton set, so that a $0$-ary function symbol is the same as a constant.)

 For example, the usual signature of groups consists of one binary symbol $\cdot$ (for the product), one unary symbol $(\ )^{-1}$ (the inversion) and one constant/0-ary symbol $1$ (the unit).

 If $H$ is a model of $\eta$ and $X$ is a set then the function space $H^X$ can also be regarded as a model of $\eta$ with the pointwise structure: $(f_1*\cdots*f_n)(x)=f_1(x)*\cdots*f_n(x)$ for all $f_1,\ldots,f_n\in H^X$, all $x\in X$, and all $n$-ary function symbols $\ast$.